This post may contain affiliate links. Please read our disclosure policy.

 ingredients for funeral potatoes on a kitchen counter.

-• Chicken Broth: Low-sodium chicken broth is my go-to for better salt control.
-If using regular broth, consider reducing added salt.
-Adjust seasoning to taste after preparing the sauce.
-If you have extra chicken broth, consider using it in Lasagna Soup or Paprika Chicken.
+• Chicken Broth: I use low-sodium chicken broth for better control over salt.
+If using regular broth, adjust the seasoning after preparing the sauce.
+Leftover broth can be used in Lasagna Soup or Paprika Chicken.

-• Heavy Cream: Essential for a rich sauce, heavy cream or heavy whipping cream (over 36% milk fat) is recommended.
-As it simmers, it thickens the sauce, a quality you won’t find in milk.
-Leftover cream can be used in Chicken Tikka Masala, Creamy Tomato Soup, or even in a mini White Cake.
+• Heavy Cream: Adds richness and helps thicken the sauce as it simmers—something milk won’t do.
+Use heavy cream or heavy whipping cream (36% milk fat).
+Leftover cream is great in Chicken Tikka Masala, Creamy Tomato Soup, or a mini White Cake.

-• Sour Cream: For a healthier twist, Greek yogurt is a great alternative.
-Consider using leftover sour cream in a Mexican Street Corn Salad, Loaded Deviled Eggs, a Mushroom Casserole, or in a small batch of Corn Muffins.
+• Sour Cream: Adds creaminess with a slight tang.
+Greek yogurt can be used as an alternative.
+Extra sour cream is perfect for Mexican Street Corn Salad, Loaded Deviled Eggs, Mushroom Casserole, or Corn Muffins.

-• Panko Breadcrumbs and Butter: A mix of melted butter, Panko breadcrumbs, and shredded cheddar creates a delightfully crunchy topping for the casserole.
+• Panko Breadcrumbs and Butter: Melted butter mixed with Panko and shredded cheddar creates a crispy, golden topping.

 Recipe Variations

-1. Add the chicken broth and increase the heat to medium-high.
-Bring to a simmer, stirring occasionally, about 30 seconds.
+• Pour in chicken broth, increase heat to medium-high, and bring to a simmer, about 30 seconds.

-1. Remove the pan from the heat and stir in the sour cream.
+• Remove from heat and stir in sour cream.

 cream sauce for hashbrown casserole cooling in a skillet.